aimee-mcneil-melville/ToDo-Full-Stack/README.md

 In `server/auth0.js`, set `domain` and `audience` values.
 The `audience` should be `https://fruits/api`.

+Everyime a route recieves an HTTP request, the checkJwt middleware will trigger and issue an HTTP request behind the scenes (machine to machine).
+The Auth0 service will compare the public signatures.
+If all goes well, `express` will execute the body of your route.

 ## 8. Server-side: Pass middleware to routes
 There are two routes that we want to be accessible only for authenticated users: